antonDedyaev/learnJS_tasks/README.md

-# learnJS_tasks
+# Completed learnJS tasks

-The collection of completed tasks from learn.javascript arranged in folders named according to the corresponding chapters.
+The collection of completed tasks from [**learn.javascript**](https://learn.javascript.ru/) arranged in folders named according to the corresponding chapters.